Forecasting Individual Customer Lifetime Value: Why You Should Not Use External Data

 Predictive analytics is the umbrella-name encompassing sales forecasting methods.
-Rather using a data mining tool or a Management Software?
+Is it better to use a data mining tool or management software?
 Most sales managers are still getting busy with powerful Excel to perform and operationalize predictive forecasting.
 Nevertheless, 86 % of companies in a recent survey answered employing a BI solution for data consolidation, planning and forecasting.

 Sales forecasting is not an exact science.
 It is the discipline of uncertainty and complexity.
 To reduce complexity, we can split the factors that affect sales forecast into internal or external factors.